mizzioisf/openhospital-client/README.md

 unzip mysql-5.7.31-linux-glibc2.12-win64.zip
 ```

-# New oh.sh
+# New oh.sh / oh.ps1

-In order to have a complete, easy to support and extensible solution to run Open Hospital on linux and Windows WSL, oh.sh has been rewritteng, also adding a few possible useful user functions.
+In order to have a complete, easy to support and extensible solution to run Open Hospital on linux and Windows, oh.sh has been rewritten, also adding a few possible useful user functions.
+For windows, a completely new powershell script has been writtend: oh.ps1.

-I have widely tested it and it seems to be working well (Ubuntu 20.04 64bit), solving also a few old outstanding bugs (mysql not always starting or shutting down, wrong socket references, hard coded values, etc. etc.)
+I have widely tested and they seems to be working well (Ubuntu 20.04 64bit /  Windows 1064bit), solving also a few old outstanding bugs (mysql not always starting or shutting down, wrong socket references, hard coded values, etc. etc.)

-Description of changes:
+Description of changes, Linux version (mostly the same is applicable to the windows oh.ps1 version):

-- Complete overhaul of the code, reworked the entire script
+- Complete overhaul of the code, reworked the entire scripts
 - Everything is now based on functions and parametric variables
 - Menu based, interactive options for many operations: see **./oh.sh -h** (or see below for short description)
 - **Unified script** for: